DavideBran/ThisIsUs/README.md

 # ThisIsUs
-Simple 2D game that recounts the last 3 years
+A simple 2D game that tells the story of how we met